@alikhalilll/nuxt-api-provider

 console.log(e.details.errors); // { email: 'Required' }

-console.log(e.payload); // raw server payload
+console.log(e.payload); // raw server payload (object, array, or string)

 console.log(e.response); // the Response object, if any